Skip to main content

 How Does Stress Directly Counteract Hormonal Protocols?

 Chronic stress initiates a cascade of physiological events orchestrated by the hypothalamic-pituitary-adrenal (HPA) axis.
 The end product of this cascade, cortisol, is a potent glucocorticoid with a wide range of effects.
-While essential for short-term survival, chronically elevated levels create a state of that can directly undermine hormonal therapies.
+While essential for short-term survival, chronically elevated cortisol levels create a state of endocrine resistance that can directly undermine hormonal therapies.

 One of the primary mechanisms of this interference is cortisol’s impact on androgen receptors (AR).
 Research indicates that high levels of glucocorticoids can downregulate the expression of AR or interfere with their function.
 This means that even with optimal levels of therapeutic testosterone circulating in the bloodstream, the ability of target tissues ∞ like muscle and brain cells ∞ to receive the hormonal signal is compromised.
 The message is being sent, but the recipient isn’t available to listen.